charles-prft/best-repo-ever/README.md

 # best-repo-ever
 # add text to README.md
-# new line of text
+# new line of text - create conflict